-Inis Mór is the largest of the Aran Islands and connected to Galway city by a daily service from Aran Islands Ferries.
+Inis Mór is the largest of the Aran Islands and is connected to Galway City by a daily service from Aran Islands Ferries.
 The spacious modern ferry takes almost 400 people in comfort.
-Every day at 09.30am it sets off to Inis Mór at the start of its journey around the three islands on the Wild Atlantic Way, including Inisheer and Inis Meáin.
+Every day at 09.30 AM it sets off to Inis Mór at the start of its journey around the three islands on the Wild Atlantic Way, including Inisheer and Inis Meáin.

 Day and Night on Inis Mór – Aran Islands

 Visitors can spend about 4.5 hours exploring the island before the return trip to Galway via the towering Cliffs of Moher.
 However, if you stay overnight, you can have an experience that will feel like you have been away for days.

 Tours and Things to do in Aran Islands

 When you arrive at the Inis Mór ferry port there are minibus tours, bicycles, horses and traps to help you discover the island.
 We took a tour with John O’Donnell in his minibus around the island.
 On our trip, he pointed out places of interest and told some of the stories of the island both, past and present.